PSI-edu/spectroscopy-tetracorder/README.md

 released with this update.
 For example, some areas were found to map as jarosite when the spectra showed a mixture of hematite and goethite of specific fine grain sizes.
-One reference spectrum of such a mixture was added that greatly reduced the misidentifiction, but more reference spectra are needed and will be added when appropriate samples are found.
+One reference spectrum of such a mixture was added that greatly reduced the misidentification, but more reference spectra are needed and will be added when appropriate samples are found.
 REE mapping is significantly improved with the new 5.27e1 expert system.
 Also new in the 5.27e release is the 4 abundance models developed by